danielrlc/john-williams-quiz/README.md

 I am getting a better grasp of how to make colours work together, and the importance of white space.
 I used [Paletton.com](http://paletton.com/) to help me choose a suitable blue, green and red colour palette to work with.

 While a short quiz is perhaps fairly easy to design, I have tried to make the user experience so simple that the quiz-taker has no distractions at all.
 I decided that the quiz-taker has to find the right answer before she's allowed to continue on to the next question.
 This will help her remember the answer better.
-(This is perhaps not important in a fairly trivial quiz like this one – but would be useful where memorisation is important.)